 When it comes to home renovating, many of us shy away from colour, instead gravitating towards, the safer, more classic option of white, especially when our colour choices become overwhelming.
 But are we doing the right thing?

-We spoke to our Strategic Designer Rachel Gilding to get her top tips on renovating with colour.
+We spoke to our Strategic Designer Ryan Roberts to get his top tips on renovating with colour.
 Colour is an integral part of our lives and tiles can offer renovators easy, cost effective options to brighten their homes.“Australia is a nation known for our spectacular landscapes and colourful culture but often with colour choices being a bit overwhelming we steer clear of using it.
 With a bit of preparation colour can also be a part of our homes.“Using colour can be daunting to many renovators, but when done well can be rewarding and create visually stunning environments.“It is important when using colour to be careful how you apply it.
 You still want to have a room that feels balanced and comfortable to be in.
 “My advice is to renovate from your heart.
-Adding colourful tiles is a fantastic way to reflect the real you, express your personality and create a home that you are proud of,” Ms Gilding said.
+Adding colourful tiles is a fantastic way to reflect the real you, express your personality and create a home that you are proud of,” Mr Roberts said.

 Determine your desired effect.
 “Decide how much colour to use in your home.
 Will your colour design dominate your room, or have a focal point creating emphasis, such as a colourful mosaic splashback, bath hob or a shower wall.”Colour can be used to create pattern and geometry.
 Using colour in a patterned feature tile, shaped tile or through a coloured tile with laying patterns like brick-bond or herringbone tile pattern is a nice way to inject colour into your home without domination.“Coloured wall or floor tiles can liven up spaces such as the laundry, lifting the area and injecting energy and excitement.”